-“The program that we began at Gombe by working with the local people, and getting them involved [is a source of hope].”
-Goodall says.
+“The program that we began at Gombe by working with the local people, and getting them involved [is a source of hope].” she said.
 “We are restoring or protecting forests with local people now in six other African countries… And the reason it’s working is because people are beginning to understand that it is for their own future, too.”

 Through the Jane Goodall Institute’s Roots & Shoots program the youth are empowered to effect positive change by developing projects that help people, animals and the shared environment.
 Roots & Shoots gives the support, resources, tools and training for young people sponsoring projects with direct action, proving that individual actions really do matter.

-While Dr. Jane Goodall is a household name, she was once just a young woman with a desire to learn about animals.
+While Goodall is a household name, she was once just a young woman with a desire to learn about animals.
 How did she become the icon she is today?

 “I don’t think it’s that difficult if you know exactly what you want to do and you go ahead and do it and you have the facts to back it up.
 There’s a growing number of women who are doing things that were never done before.
 And those who succeed to me seem to be the ones who are really passionate about what they do.
 They’re not aggressive.
 They’re just gentle about it and prove by their actions and what they’ve done that they can do it.
 Don’t accept me because I’m a woman, accept me because of what I’ve done, the value of what I’ve done.”

-Dr. Goodall’s legacy will be celebrated with an exhibition at the National Geographic Museum in partnership with the Jane Goodall Institute, opening November 22, 2019.
-The exhibition, “Becoming Jane,” will lead visitors through an intimate glimpse into the life of Jane Goodall.
-Highlights of the exhibition will include a replica of Dr. Goodall’s research tent, a hologram of Dr. Goodall herself, a virtual-3D exploration of Gombe Stream National Park, opportunities to practice chimpanzee vocalizations.
-And of course, presiding over the exhibition will be Jubilee, Dr. Goodall’s famed childhood stuffed animal chimpanzee, gifted to her in 1942.
+Highlights of the exhibition will include a replica of Dr. Goodall’s research tent, a hologram of Goodall herself, a virtual-3D exploration of Gombe Stream National Park, opportunities to practice chimpanzee vocalizations.
+And of course, presiding over the exhibition will be Jubilee, Goodall’s famed childhood stuffed animal chimpanzee, gifted to her in 1942.

-For more information about Dr. Jane Goodall, click here.
+For more information about Jane Goodall, click here.